catrincm/johannes-website/content/publication/stern-2018-supervaluational/index.md

 # Summary.
 A shortened abstract for the summary pages.
-summary: "We explore the middle ground between the strong Kleene and the supervaluation scheme as used in Kripke's theory of truth.
+summary: "We explore the middle ground between the strong Kleene and the supervaluation scheme as used in Kripke's theory of truth."
-We provide an evaluation scheme that adheres to classical reasoning but retains many of the attractive features of the strong Kleene scheme.
-We supplement our semantic investigation with a novel axiomatic theory of truth that matches the semantic theory we have put forth."

 # Tags.
 Optional for organization.
 tags: